CNAG-Biomedical-Informatics/convert-pheno/docs/tbl/mapping-omop2bff.md

 valid local CURIE `OMOP:SPECIMEN.quantity` with label `Specimen quantity` as the Beacon `assayCode`, while the original OMOP columns remain available under `biosamples.info.SPECIMEN.OMOP_columns`.

+When ontology ids are generated from OMOP `CONCEPT.vocabulary_id` and `CONCEPT.concept_code`, whitespace in the vocabulary prefix is replaced with underscores.
+For example, `Type Concept` becomes `Type_Concept`, producing ids such as `Type_Concept:OMOP4976929`.